-Even though the Division does not regulate employer self-insured health plans, it is interesting to note the changes in the number of ERISA self-insured plans in Colorado over the last 15 years.
-Figure 3 shows that the number of private employers in Colorado offering health plans and that self-insure at least one of their plans has both increased and decreased over the last 15 years.
-The decreasing percentage in Colorado from 40.6% in 2008 to 35.2% in 2011 is significant compared to the percentage nationwide, which increased from 34.2% in 2008 to 36.9% in 2011.
+Even though the Division does not regulate employer self-insured health plans, it is interesting to note the changes in the number of ERISA self-insured plans in Colorado over the last 16 years.
+Figure 3 shows that the number of private employers in Colorado offering health plans and that self-insure at least one of their plans has both increased and decreased over the last 10 years.
+The percentage in Colorado spikes at 40.6% in 2008 and 41.2% in 2012 falling down to 34.7% in 2013.
+These spikes are significant compared to the percentage nationwide, which has seen a steady increase from 34.2% in 2008 to 37.6% in 2013.

-Figure 3 - Percentage of Private-Sector Establishments that Offer Health Insurance that Selfinsure at Least One Plan: Colorado and United States
+Figure 3 - Percentage of Private-Sector Establishments that Offer Health Insurance that Self-insure at Least One Plan: Colorado and United States

 Employers who self-insure their health benefit plans retain all the risk of paying all the claims and thus have the ability to design their own plans.
 Some employers buy stop-loss insurance (also known as excess loss insurance) coverage to limit the risk that they incur by having a self-insured health plan.
 The coverage is usually available in one of two forms: specific stop-loss coverage, which covers claims above a specified limit on an individual employee basis; and aggregate stop-loss coverage, which initiates coverage when the employer's total aggregate health claims reach a specified threshold.
-The Division of Insurance regulates stop-loss (excess loss) policies, but does not regulate the self-funded employer health plan that it insures.
+The Division regulates stop-loss (excess loss) policies, but does not regulate the self-funded employer health plan that it insures.